 Once addiction reaches full force both the body and the mind become dependent on GHB effects.
 At this point, professional treatment help is needed to stop using the drug.

-If you suspect you or someone you know may be experiencing GHB tolerance level increases and are considering getting treatment help, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be experiencing GHB tolerance level increases and are considering getting treatment help, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.